-Galway is located in the West of Ireland and over looks the Atlantic Ocean.
-Today it is a city of culture and a popular tourist destination, with great music and entertainment.
-The entire county has become more modern while still embracing tradition and varies widely from place to place, from the bustling city, to beautiful beaches, rugged coastlines and green fields, Galway is a truly beautiful place to visit.
-Galway has a long history of innovation and has received a lot of multinational companies have chosen to set up in the area.
+Galway is located in the West of Ireland and overlooks the Atlantic Ocean.
+Today, it is a city of culture and a popular tourist destination with great music and entertainment.
+The entire county has become more modern while embracing tradition.
+It varies widely from place to place, from the bustling city to beautiful beaches, rugged coastlines, and green fields; Galway is a wonderful place to visit.
+Galway has a long history of innovation and has received many multinational companies that have chosen to set up in the area.

-But how did the county and City of Galway become what it is today?
-The answer to this question lies in the past.
-The city has changed significantly since its foundation and has survived sieges, wars, famines and fires.
-In this article we will explore the history of Galway by creating a timeline of events that shaped the place we know and love today.
+But how did the county and City of Galway become what they are today?
+The answer lies in the past.
+The city has changed significantly since its foundation and has survived sieges, wars, famines, and fires.
+In this article, we will explore the history of Galway by creating a timeline of events that shaped the place we know and love today.

-Galway is associated with sport – especially the GAA games of Gaelic football and Hurling as well as horse racing.
-It is also a hub for music, from aspiring artists busking on shop street to live traditional sessions in pubs around the county, there is something for everyone to enjoy.
-History and Art are valued highly by the people of Galway, and simply walking through the streets of the capital will prove it.
+Galway is associated with sports, especially the GAA games of Gaelic football and Hurling, as well as horse racing.
+It is also a hub for music.
+From aspiring artists busking on shop streets to live traditional sessions in pubs around the county, there is something for everyone to enjoy.
+History and Art are valued highly by the people of Galway, and simply walking through the capital’s streets will prove it.

-Galway is the name of a city and County in Ireland, which is a bit confusing!
-In this blog we will discuss the history of Galway city and the county itself.
+Galway is the name of a city and County in Ireland, which can be confusing!
+In this blog, we will discuss the history of Galway City and the county itself.

-The History of Galway Ireland, how it came to be and the most significant events that took place in the area will be examined.
-If you are looking for a brief history of Galway city and county that is still detailed and interesting, you have come to the right place!
-The history of Galway city dates back 800 years to the medieval period, but settlers arrived long before that.
+The History of Galway, Ireland, how it came to be, and the most significant events in the area will be examined.
+If you are looking for a brief but detailed and fascinating history of Galway city and county, you have come to the right place!
+The history of Galway City dates back 800 years to the medieval period, but settlers arrived long before that.

 History of Galway: Table of Contents